NYUDataBootcamp/Book/graphs1.md

 **Exercise.** Create a description cell in Markdown at the top of your notebook.
 It should include your name and a description of what you're doing in the notebook.
 For example: "Joan Watson's notes on the Data Bootcamp Matplotlib notebook" and a date.  *Bonus points:*  Add a link.

-**Exercise.**  Click on the + to add two new cells.
+**Exercise.**  Add two new cells.
 In the first one, add the statement `import pandas as pd`, labelled as code.
 Run it.
 Use the second cell to find documentation for `pd.read_csv`.

 ## Getting ready

 We need to do a few things before we're ready to produce graphs.

 **Open the graphics notebook.** If you followed instructions -- and we're confident you did -- you saved the notebook for this chapter in your `Data_Bootcamp` directory.
 Return to the Jupyter tab in your browser that points to that directory.
-Look for the file named `bootcamp_graphics_1.ipynb`.
+Look for the file named `bootcamp_graphics.ipynb`.
 Click to open it.
 That will open the notebook in a new tab.
 The notebook will say at the top:  "Python graphics: Matplotlib fundamentals" in large bold letters.

 **Import packages.** We need to tell our program what packages we plan to use.
 The following code also checks their versions and prints the date: